 Syphon brewer [5 cup]

 *a burr grinder allows the grind to be more consistent.

-there are two different filters that can be used: a reusable metal filter [which we prefer] or a reusable fabric filter. each filter is attached to a metal 'spring' and pull chain. place the filter — head side up — in the upper glass chamber, or hopper, with the tail of the chain protruding out the bottom of the channel (the stem). pull the chain gently down and attach the hook onto the bottom of the stem. this will hold the filter in place.
+There are two different filters that can be used: a reusable metal filter or a reusable fabric filter [if using the fabric filter, let it soak in warm water for 5 minutes].
+Each filter is attached to a metal 'spring' and pull chain.
+Place the filter—head side up—in the upper glass chamber, or hopper, with the tail of the chain protruding out the bottom of the channel (the stem).
+Pull the chain gently down and attach the hook onto the bottom of the stem.
+This will hold the filter in place.

 NOTE: using already heated water will help brewing time.